mrromanalekseev/mrromanalekseev/README.md

 I am open to work!
 Junior Devops Engineer / Junior Software Developer

+At the moment, I'm pumping my Python and delving into DevOps.
+I am learning new very, very quickly!
+Recently completed an introductory course from Atlassian Agile Product Manager.

 In 2019-2021 I took several it courses: GeekBrains University Moscow (Testing, Python, Frontend Javascript, React, React Native), It-Kamasutra (Development of a social network based on React)

 I graduated from Andrews University Michigan USA branch BA in English.
 I have recommendations from US private schools and from Professor Hawkins UK, who is personally acquainted with Her Majesty The Queen of GB.